-Difference between a branch and representative office in the UAE
+Difference between a Branch office and representative office in UAE

 Before diving into explaining what the differences between a representative office and a company representation business are, let us learn about them individually.